 - 80% of the value of the assets of the corporation have to be used in the active conduct of 1 or more qualified trade or businesses.

 Many businesses which are currently organized as LLCs will meet these requirements, and if restructured as C corporations before the end of the year can take advantage of this tax exemption.

 But this is a one time opportunity that only lasts until the end of the year.

-You should consult your tax advisors to make sure you will be able to qualify and won’t trigger tax on the conversion of your LLC into a corporation, and that conversion otherwise makes sense, but moving away from an LLC and moving into a C corporation structure before the end of the year may make sense for you.
+You should consult your tax advisors to make sure you will be able to qualify and won’t trigger tax on the conversion of your LLC into a corporation, and that conversion otherwise makes sense (it is not right for everyone, and once you become a C corporation you can’t move back to an LLC form without paying a tax), but moving away from an LLC and moving into a C corporation structure before the end of the year may make sense for you.